Links To Tanzanite Information Topics On This Page:

 The mineral zoisite is a fairly uncommon mineral in the epidote group.
 The zoisite variety tanzanite is only found in the Merelani Hills of Tanzania where it was discovered in 1967.

 The color of tanzanite is due to trace amounts of vanadium and/or chromium impurities in the zoisite structure.
 When trace amounts of vanadium are present, the tanzanite will change colors from brownish to deep blue when heated as the vanadium oxidizes, yielding the sapphire-like deep blue-violet colors of fine tanzanite gems and fine tanzanite jewelry.
 Trace amounts of chromium can result in the unheated green natural colors of some rare tanzanite gems if sufficient chromium is present.
-Heating a natural color brownish tanzanite gem to approximately 500 degrees Celcius is thought to oxidize the V3+ to V4+, thereby eliminating the yellow-brown and/or green colors leaving only the deep blue and violet colors that are most popular, especially in tanzanite earrings.
+Heating a natural color brownish tanzanite gem to approximately 500 degrees Celcius is thought to oxidize the V3+ to V4+, thereby eliminating the yellow-brown and/or green colors leaving only the deep blue and violet colors that are the most popular, especially in tanzanite earrings.

 Tanzanite is well known for its blue-violet hues, although it also occurs in other colors including shades of pink and green.
 These different colors are sometimes present as color zoning in the same crystallographic direction.
 In some tanzanite specimens, these different colors can be present along the direction of one of the three crystallographic axis.
 Due to the trichroic nature of tanzanite, some very interesting combinations of colors can be present in the same tanzanite crystal or tanzanite gem depending on the direction it is viewed from.
 For example, there are some tanzanite gems which are green in one direction, blue in another direction, and purple when viewed in a third direction perpendiclur to the green and blue colors!